Inspiring Adults to Stay Active and Stay Involved

 Is this course available for drop-ins?

-Because a certain level of vulnerability is required to sing, participants are welcome to drop in for a maximum of three classes before making a commitment to be in the class.
+Because a certain level of commitment is required to perform, participants are welcome to drop in for a maximum of three classes before making a commitment to be in the class.

 Is there anything else you would like the students to know about your class?